vikaskmahato/crud-django/README.md

 # minipro
-A mini project to CRUD operation on database using Model Forms in Django.
+A mini project to perform CRUD operation on database using Model Forms in Django.